Jxnahs/Discord-Creator/README.md

    - You will need to install Python 3.x from the Python website.
 [Click here for latest version.](https://www.python.org/ftp/python/3.9.1/python-3.9.1-amd64.exe)
    Once it is installed, you will need to open the setup and on the first page click the box that says "ADD PYTHON TO PATH".
 This is crucial because it ensures that you will have pip.

+3. Nordvpn
+   - You will need to download nordvpn, No need to worry about buying a subscription I already have accounts for you to use.
+If the accounts don't work, add my discord Jonah#1337    I will give you a valid account.
+You're probably thinking why do we need nordvpn?
+Well the answer is this is used to bypass discord ratelimits everytime you try to create a        account it will change your ip address meaning you can bypass discord rate limits.

+4. Downloading the Python Modules